 The subway cars display advertisements for alcohol.
 Subway platforms display advertisements for alcohol.
 Students glance at the advertisements.
 The advertisements have been crafted to be eye catching and persuasive.

 Ads like that are as puzzling as they are troubling to Christopher McKay, Youth Minister at the Church of God of Prophecy in the Bronx.
-“You wouldn’t allow school buses to have alcohol advertising and, essentially, for young people in New York City the trains are their school busses, and they are seeing ads every single day that are trying to get them to start drinking early,” McKay says.
+“You wouldn’t allow school buses to have alcohol advertising and, essentially, for young people in New York City the trains are their school buses, and they are seeing ads every single day that are trying to get them to start drinking early,” McKay says.
 “It’s pretty blatant that young people who really can’t fend for themselves are being targeted.”

 McKay adds: “When I was in Riverdale I didn’t see the same type of advertisements.”